 - Glue the ears to the headband.
 Put the glue on the inside of the circle created by Step 7, so that the glue isn't visible in the finished product.
 You may need to trim the bottom of your ears if your pieces of foam or felt didn't quite line up, or if the angle created isn't exactly right for where you want to put the ears on your headband.

 - Aaaand you're done!
-Take a picture and share it with me on Instagram (@artofjessicarousseau) or Facebook (@theartofjessicarousseau) so I can see how they turned out!
+Take a picture and share it with me on Instagram or Facebook (@jessicaharkonnen) so I can see how they turned out!